pezi/dart_periphery/README.md

 ## Why c-periphery?

-The number of GPIO libraries/interfaces is becoming increasingly smaller.
+The number of GPIO libraries/interfaces is is shrinking:

-* The famous wiringpi library is [deprecated](https://hackaday.com/2019/09/18/wiringpi-library-to-be-deprecated).
+* The widely used wiringpi library is [deprecated](https://hackaday.com/2019/09/18/wiringpi-library-to-be-deprecated).
 * GPIO sysfs is [deprecated](https://www.raspberrypi.org/forums/viewtopic.php?t=274416).

 **dart_periphery**